WHAT IS YERBA MATE? LEARN ABOUT ORGANIC PRODUCTION OF THIS HEALTH BENEFICIAL TEA

 Club mate is a non-alcoholic, caffeinated, carbonated soft drink made with mate

 Materva is a carbonated mate based drink.
-Unlike the teas, this soft drink is sweet and with a flavor bordering cream soda or ginger ale.
+This soft drink is sweet and with a flavor bordering cream soda or ginger ale.

 Energy shots are simply organic blends of the tea without sweeteners, preservatives, artificial colorings and flavors for that quick energy boost.

 Yerba mate pills are packed with the nutritional goodness of the natural tea without the characteristic bitterness.
-They are used to rejuvenate the mind and body, to help with weight loss as well as a supplement for a wide range of nutrients for which the tea is famous for.
+They are used to rejuvenate the mind and body, to help with weight loss as well as a supplement for a broad range of nutrients for which this beverage is famous for.
+Get to know more yerba mate products.
+Many of them are considered as organic energy drinks.